mattia-decao/hiero-transformer/README.md

 - **Dots:** Use a dot to separate the verb root and the suffixes (other than pronouns).
 For example, in the form _sḏm.n =f_, the dot separates _sḏm_ (root) from _n_ (suffix other than pronoun).
 Dots may also be used for plural/dual forms.
 - **Commas:** Commas are used for the feminine suffix and may also be used for plural/dual forms.

-You can provide characters in transliteration either in Unicode (the standard encoding) or according to the computer transcription of the Manuel de Codage~{manuel_de_codage} (a hieroglyphs-specific encoding system that does not make use of special characters).
+You can provide characters in transliteration either in Unicode (the standard encoding) or according to the computer transcription of the Manuel de Codage (a hieroglyphs-specific encoding system that does not make use of special characters).
 Furthermore, we ensured the insertion of other characters.
 - **Capital letters**: Add an asterisk (*) directly before the letter you want to capitalize.
 For example, using the MdC system, to get a capitalized _ḏ_, type _*D_ (instead of _D_); similarly, to get a capitalized _d_, type _*d_.
 - **Weak radical yod ( _i̯_ )**: Type _i_ to insert this character.